-Several issues not discussed within the Corps' preliminary documents made it difficult to assess the potential compatibility of the previously preferred alternative.
+There are several issues that were not discussed within the Corps preliminary documents which made it difficult to fully assess the potential compatibility of the previously preferred alternative.
 One of the most important oversights was that of habitat conversion.
 Within the document, the Corps analyzed wetland types at the level of riverine and flat; however, within the riverine type are several habitat types.
 These habitat types, especially those associated with well drained soils, contain plant communities of great importance to wildlife.